 SENSE: Current sense input.
 An external low-value resistor connected between SENSE and SOURCE is used to monitor current magnitude.
 There are two internal device thresholds associated with the voltage at the SENSE pin.
 During ramp-up of the load capacitance or during other periods of excessive demand, the linear current amp (LCA) will regulate this voltage to 42 mV.
-Whenever the LCA is in current regulation mode, the capacitor at FLTTIM is charging and the timer is running.
-If the LCA is saturated, GAT is pulled 14 V above SOURCE.
+Whenever the LCA is in current regulation mode, the FLTTIM capacitor charges.
+If the LCA output is at its maximum, GAT is pulled 14 V above SOURCE.
 At this time, a fast fault such as a short circuit can cause the SENSE voltage to rapidly exceed 120 mV (the overload threshold).
 In this case, the GAT pin is pulled low rapidly, bypassing the fault timer.